 From here things becomes progressively steeper.
 Excellent views are waiting at the top.
 Any time you need to pause and catch your breath on the climb, there are over the shoulder views of Cuesta Grade and the Santa Lucia Mountains.
 The ascent appears relentless, and this is one of those trails where every time you think you are approaching the summit, the mountain extends itself just a bit farther.

 Take a sharp left (at a 45-degree angle) up another single track striding the final 0.05 miles to the summit of Murray Hill, where a SLO local has built a stone memorial that includes a U-shaped bench ideal for resting your legs and taking in the view over Edna Valley.
 Farther to the south, one can see the Pismo Dunes and Point Sal.
 There are three windows of ocean views in all, Pismo Beach to the south, Whalers Island in San Luis Bay (by Avila Beach) to the southwest, and Moro Bay to the west.
 The panorama does not stop there as Murray Hill looks east toward the Santa Lucia Mountains and west toward the Irish Hills and several jagged Morros, including the prominently displayed Cerro San Luis and Bishop Peak.
 Below the summit is the city of San Luis Obispo.
 It is quite a sight.

 While many locals aren’t sure what to call this summit (unlike the other prominences around), it can be called Murray Hill, taking its name from Judge Walter Murray who resided in San Luis Obispo in the 1800s.
 Murray took part in the California gold rush after fighting in the Mexican-American War and wrote for the San Luis Obispo Tribune.

 When your legs have recovered from the ascent and your eyes have recovered from the beauty, head back the way you came (or hike down Ridge Trail to attempt Reservoir Canyon Trail – Summit Trail Loop).
 The descent is brisk and easy.
-Dogs are welcome on leash, but mountain bikes are prohibited.
+Dogs are welcome on leashes, but mountain bikes are prohibited.
 No fee or permit is required to hike in Reservoir Canyon Natural Reserve, so get out and enjoy!